 Be sure to follow the Clark Pump and Plumbing Diagrams for proper connection between the Clark Pump and the membrane housing.
 Membrane water flow direction is marked on the housing.
 Rotate the 90 degree high pressure tube fittings on the Clark Pump for ideal tube runs.
 The high pressure tubes are usually made in place.
 Loosely route the tubes between the Clark pump and the membrane and cut long.
 Minimum tube bend radius is 6".
-Follow the tube connection instructions on page 32.
+Follow the tube connection instructions on page 31.
 Connect the tubes to one of the components, secure the tube runs, and then trim and connect to the other component.
 A 90 degree bend in a hose is better than a 90 degree fitting.
 A tube, when mounted, should have at least one gentle bend to allow for expansion.
 Do not connect a tube straight between hard mounted fittings.
+When connecting the tubes to the components, be sure to hold fitting body during the final tightening.
+General Plumbing, cont.

-If other than the Spectra supplied tube and fittings are used, they need to be at least 1/2" ID if hose, 1/2" OD if tube, with non-ferrous 1/2" high pressure fitting,s and have a working pressure of at least 2000 psi.
+If other than the Spectra supplied high pressure tube and fittings are used, they need to be at least 1/2" ID if hose, 1/2" OD if tube, with non-ferrous 1/2" high pressure fittings, and have a working pressure of at least 2000 psi.